Locking Records in Time Tracker

 Potential applications include a scenario when time entries must be ready by a specific moment for payroll processing, or something similar.

-Enable the Locking plugin on the Team Profile page
+Enable the Locking plugin on the Plugins page

 Locking Configuration Examples